 Some I made Cobalt to a Cobalt/Ruby mix, then I’d switch it up and do Ruby/Cobalt mix to Cobalt.
 I also added in some pure Ruby flashes in a couple of the back sections (which I wish I’d done more of because they look aaaace).

-Once you’ve applied it all around, you’ll end up with something like this.
+Once you’ve applied it all around, you’ll end up with something like the photo below.
 Attractive blue forehead optional.

 The longer you leave the mixture on, the more vivid it’ll be, so I braved it and left it all on for 1 hour.